alibaba/terraform-provider/website/docs/index.html.markdown

 ###Environment variables

-You can provide your credentials via `ALICLOUD_ACCESS_KEY`, `ALICLOUD_SECRET_KEY` and `ALICLOUD_ACCOUNT_ID` environment variables, representing your Alicloud access key, secret key and account id respectively.
+You can provide your credentials via `ALICLOUD_ACCESS_KEY` and `ALICLOUD_SECRET_KEY` environment variables, representing your Alicloud access key and secret key respectively.
 `ALICLOUD_REGION` is also used, if applicable:

 ```hcl